You are listening to the Sean Hannity Radio Show Podcast.

 He's the president of the United States.

-If I turn to one of my staff members at Skyvers, I ask them a question, they run out to the news media and tell everything that I'm thinking about.
+If I turn to one of my staff members at Skybridge, I ask them a question, they run out to the news media and tell everything that I'm thinking about.

 Is that fair to the president?

-If you turn to one of your partners at Skybert and say, Hey, do you have a hundred grand for bail money in case I need it?
+If you turn to one of your partners at Skybridge and say, hey, do you have a hundred brands for bail money in case I need it?

 Yes.

-Then people are gonna say, why is he talking about bail money?
+Then people are going to say, why is he talking about bail money?

-Jake, Jake, that's like a one that's a super ridiculous hypothetical, and I appreciate you're on the fly trying to think of them.
+I mean, Jake, that's a super ridiculous hypothetical, and I appreciate you're on the fly trying to think of them.

-But the truth of the matter is is that the president's not gonna have to pardon anybody because the Russian thing is a nonsensical thing.
+But the truth of the matter is, is that the president's not going to have to pardon anybody because the Russian thing is a nonsensical thing.

 I was there early on in the campaign.